How virtual assistants are changing keyword research

 “What movie won the Oscar for Best Picture last year?”

-Industries are utilizing virtual assistants to transform processes and improve the client experience.
-Leading the way is the healthcare industry.
-According to HIT Consultant contributor Jasmine Pennic, virtual assistant technology in the healthcare industry is improving healthcare quality, patient care and patient outcome, all at lower costs.
+According to HIT Consultant contributor Jasmine Pennic, virtual assistant technology in the healthcare industry is improving healthcare quality.
+It enhances patient care and outcomes.
+All of this is achieved at lower costs.

-Virtual nursing assistants, according to UIC Health Informatics, is one of the artificial intelligence areas seeing the largest investment in the healthcare industry.
+This is according to UIC Health Informatics.
 Other areas include robot-assisted surgeries and administrative workflow assistance.

 Tips for getting into the voice-search game

 In addition to performing keyword research for voice search, there are several other steps you can take to optimize your SEO for voice search.
 These tips will help you target your ideal customers.
-In addition to market research, a solid SEO strategy for voice search demonstrates that you know how to meet customer needs.

 First, and perhaps most importantly, use conversational language when creating content.
 Content creators should write like they speak to increase their chances of appearing as the featured snippet which the Google Assistant frequently reads aloud to answer queries.